fran-c99/fran-c99/README.md

 ## About me

-Computer enthusiast for over 15+ years & Data Privacy Advocate.
+Computer enthusiast & Data Privacy Advocate.
 Passionate about Open-Source projects and Community Driven initiatives.
 I also love videogames!

 ## Skills